hahnec/plenopticam/README.rst

     - *bmp*, *jpg* or *png* file from custom-built plenoptic camera
     - *caldata-XXX.tar* archive or respective *raw* file from Lytro Illum
     - tick "Pick folder" and point to a directory containing all *tar* files or extracted folders (calibration file will be found automatically)
-    - Lytro 1st Generation (to come)

 .. note::
-    If you are `using your own Lytro Illum <https://hahnec.github.io/plenopticam/build/html/guide.html#using-your-own-lytro-illum>`__ camera, you first need to extract camera calibration data as a *tar* archive.
+    If you are `using your own Lytro Illum <https://hahnec.github.io/plenopticam/build/html/guide.html#using-your-own-lytro-illum>`__ camera, you first need to extract camera calibration data as a *tar*-archive.
 To do so, please follow the `instructions guide <https://hahnec.github.io/plenopticam/build/html/guide.html>`__.

 |